On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix

 \section{Introduction}

-Much of cosmological inference and determination of cosmological parameters is based on the well-known fact that, if there is a best unbiased estimator, that is the maximum likelihood estimator.
-In the limit of large data sets, the maximum likelihood estimator is the best-unbiased estimator (e.g.,\cite{tegmark1997karhunen} for a cosmologist-friendly presentation).
+The foundation of cosmological parameters inference rests on the fact that the maximum likelihood estimator (MLE) is the best unbiased estimator in large data sets (e.g.,\cite{tegmark1997karhunen} for a cosmologist-friendly presentation).
 In most applications, and in particular in large-scale structure clustering, the likelihood is assumed to be Gaussian.

 In this context, while the power spectrum is the primary large-scale structure clustering statistic, it has been shown that including the redshift space bispectrum significantly enhances the constraining power of galaxy surveys (e.g., \cite{2dFBispectrum,ScoccimarroIRAS,HGMbispectrum15b}), by breaking cosmological parameter degeneracies and reducing error-bars on key cosmological parameters.

 In principle, even if the initial density field were to be Gaussian, the distribution of the $n$-point functions, such as the three-point correlation function (3PCF) or the bispectrum (its counterpart in Fourier space) is not Gaussian.
 However, these summary statistics are usually binned (in $k$ or scales): for large survey volumes, each bin is populated by many data points and, thanks to the central limit theorem, the resulting statistics for the bins approach Gaussianity.
 In particular, the joint likelihood of the power spectrum and bispectrum multipoles is assumed to be a multi-variate Gaussian, and this approximation has been shown to hold well in practice, in regimes without too strong non-linearities \cite{carron2013assumption,dodelson2013effect,repp2015impact,bellomo_beware_2020,Gualdi:2020aniso}.